codefellows-seattle-javascript-401d16/lab-01-node-ecosystem/lab-michaelM/README.md

 ### What the tests actually do.

-Testing arithmetic.
-  Testing add.
+* **Testing arithmetic.**
-    Should return 2.
+  * Testing add should return 2.
-  Testing sub.
-    Should return 2.
+  * Testing sub should return 2.
-  Testing add for non number value.
+  * Testing add for non number value.
 Should return message in console.
-  Testing sub for non number value.
+  * Testing sub for non number value.
 Should return message in console.

-Testing greet.
+* **Testing greet.**
-  Testing greet for value of Hello, world!
+  * Testing greet for value of Hello, world!
 Should return Hello world!
-  Testing greet for value of null
+  * Testing greet for value of null.
+Should return null.
-    Should return null

 ## Authors

-* **Michael Miller**
+* **Michael Miller** (mdm_8@hotmail.com)

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the *MIT* License.